opencomputeproject/SAI/doc/ECMP/Class-Based-Forwarding.md

 }  sai_acl_entry_attr_t;
 ```

-In the event a packet is not assigned a forwarding-class, for example, a qos-map or ACL is not configured, then the forwarding-class of the packet shall be 0.
+If the packet is not assigned a forwarding-class, then the forwarding-class of the packet shall be 0.
+For example, if no qos-map or ACL is configured.

+*Resource monitoring considerations:*

+SAI_SWITCH_ATTR_MAX_NUMBER_OF_FORWARDING_CLASSES may be used to identify the maximum forwarding-class allowed.

+The SAI_OBJECT_TYPE_NEXT_HOP_GROUP_MAP object may be a limited resource.
+The sai_object_type_get_availability() API may be used to query the maximum number of permitted maps.

 *Class-based forwarding group configuration example:*
 ```